canonical/lxd/doc/clustering.md

 and then use the ```PUT /1.0/cluster``` API endpoint as usual, specifying the address of the joining node with the ```server_address``` field.
 If you use preseed, the YAML payload would be exactly like the one above.

+## Updating the cluster certificate
+In a LXD cluster, all servers respond with the same shared certificate.
+This is usually a standard self-signed certificate with an expiry set to 10 years.

+If you wish to replace it with something else, for example a valid certificate obtained through Let's Encrypt, `lxc cluster update-certificate` can be used to replace the certificate on all servers in your cluster.